argyle77/borders/README.md

 The first you may have seen before in such mods as [bedrock] and [bedrock2].
 I've combined some ideas / code from these two and added some user settings.
 This part of the mod adds "deepstone", which is an extremely hard rock that replaces stone near the bottom of the world.
 Deepstone is, by default, unbreakable except perhaps by advanced tools, tnt, or mining lasers (see [technic]).
 Underneath this, you'll find mantlestone, an unbreakable layer of stone that represents the lower border of the world.
 Mantlestone resembles the bedrock you may be familiar with.

 The second thing you'll find is out near the world edges (where mapgen ends - currently 31km from the center).
-This is a gigantic barrier structure extending into the sky as well as the ground that will prevent further movement beyond its confines.
+This is a gigantic barrier structure extending into the sky as well as the ground that will prevent further movement (much) beyond its confines.

 ## Download / Usage
 Download the zipped mod here: